-You may think the only way to eat Japanese food is from a restaurant, but there are a few recipes that are simple enough to try in your own kitchen.
+If you enjoy Japanese food from a restaurant, there are a few recipes that are simple enough to try in your own kitchen.
 Change up your weeknight routine with a nikujaga (beef stew), turn your family on to eggplant with yaki nasu, or use up those leftovers in a batch of onigiri (rice balls).
 Most recipes require just a few typical Japanese ingredients and no special skills at the cutting board or stovetop.

 01 of 07

-Rice balls are called onigiri in Japanese and are often put in Japanese bento lunch boxes.
+Rice balls (called onigiri in Japanese) are often put in Japanese bento lunch boxes.
 They are usually shaped into rounds or triangles by hand and filled or topped with a variety of ingredients.
-Onigiri makes good use of leftovers and vegetables and fish you might have in your fridge.
+Onigiri makes good use of leftovers like vegetables and fish you might have in your fridge.